ankane/pgslice/README.md

 pgslice unswap <table>
 ```

+## Schema Updates

+- To add, remove, or modify a column, make the update on the master table only
+- To add or remove an index, make the update on the master table and all partitions

 ## App Considerations

 This set up allows you to read and write with the original table name with no knowledge it’s partitioned.
 However, there are a few things to be aware of.